jhump/protoreflect/README.md

 [![GoDoc](https://godoc.org/github.com/jhump/protoreflect?status.svg)](https://godoc.org/github.com/jhump/protoreflect)

+> [!NOTE]
+> This branch is for maintenance of the v1.x line of releases.
+After v1.17.0, the `main` branch was replaced with the in-progress
+> work for v2.0.0.
+All future work will be in the v2.x line of releases, and this branch can be used if any changes or fixes need
+> need to be back-ported to v1.x.

 > [!IMPORTANT]
 > This repo was originally built to work with the "V1" API of the Protobuf runtime for Go: `github.com/golang/protobuf`.
 >